pavel06081991/sp-load/README.md

 }
 ```

-Maybe you do not want to put configs and local modules list to package.json, you can create _sp-load.json and put it
+Maybe you do not want to put configs and local and core modules lists to package.json, you can create _sp-load.json
-to package.json file directory.
+and put this file to package.json file directory.

 ```javascript
 yourProject/